rsmike/yii2-noty/README.md

-Collapsible panel widget for Yii2
+Simple notification widget for Yii2
 =================================
-Collapsible panel widget for Yii2
+Noty widget for Yii2

 Installation
 ------------